supercollider/supercollider/README_LINUX.md

 The location of `/path/to/qt5` will depend on how you installed Qt:

-- If you used the Launchpad PPA's described in the above section, the path is `/opt/qt511` or `/opt/qt510` (depending on which version you installed).
+- If you used the Launchpad PPA's described above, the path is `/opt/qt511` or `/opt/qt510` (depending on which version you installed).
-- If you downloaded Qt from the Qt website, the path is two directories down from the top-level unpacked Qt directory: `Qt5.x.x/5.x/gcc/` (32-bit) or `Qt5.x.x/5.x/gcc_64/` (64-bit).
+- If you downloaded Qt from the Qt website, the path is two directories down from the top-level unpacked Qt directory, in a folder called `gcc`: `Qt/5.11.0/gcc_64/` (64-bit) or `Qt/5.11.0/gcc/` (32-bit).
+By default, the Qt installer places `Qt/` in your home directory.
-- If you used your Linux distribution's repositories, it will be `/usr/lib/i386-linux-gnu/` (32-bit) or `/usr/lib/x86_64-linux-gnu/` (64-bit).
+- When newer versions of Qt become available through your Linux distribution's repositories, the directory `/usr/lib/x86_64-linux-gnu/` (64-bit) or `/usr/lib/i386-linux-gnu/` (32-bit) will work.

 If you want to build without Qt entirely, run